felipelino/azure-kafka-cassandra-http/README.md

 * if the HTTP Function was triggered
 * if the Kafka Function was triggered
 * if the cassandra receive the expected data

+# Run Load Tests

+1. Go to the folder `$GATLING_HOME`
+2. Execute: `./bin/gatling.bat` or `./bin/gatling.sh`
+3. Select the desired test:
+   * `HttpTriggerToKafka`: POST several JSONs to HTTP Function and this function will publish the message to Kafka Topic
+   * `PublishToKafka`: This test, publish several messages direct into Kafka Topic